SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Hydra is great but it does take a bit of time and effort to get to from the Cyclades.
 You’ll need to ferry to Athens, then might have to overnight there, then ferry to Hydra.
 Whereas Naxos, Paros, Milos, Folegandros, etc. would all be one direct ferry from Santorini or Mykonos.
-If you do go to Hydra then Leto Hotel is a great choice close to the port and shops and restaurants.
+If you do go to Hydra then I’d recommend Leto Hotel.
+It’s a great choice close to the port and shops and restaurants.

 Hi Dave!
 One more question, do you know of any resorts with heated pools or private jacuzzis/pools in the room that are heated on islands other than Santorini and Mykonos?
 Looking for something above 26/27 degrees and can’t seem to find any!
 Elounda Beach resort said they could heat the private pool but it costs 45 EUR per degree!
 Hoping you know of another option that would allow us to swim comfortably in Early June.
 Thank you!!